Fresh stink around former EU chief in tobacco affair

 "Looking at everything with several years of hindsight, it points to Dalli being lured into a trap, with the consequence (and goal?) of delaying and weakening the important TPD legislation," Staes said, referring to the Tobacco Products Directive, an EU law regulating the multi-billion euro sector.

-"If that is the case, the big question is who set that trap — indications are ESTOC, Swedish Match and Philip Morris — and with what political backing?" he added, mentioning the European Smokeless Tobacco Council (a lobbying organisation) and two tobacco firms.
+"If that is the case, the big question is who set that trap — indications are ESTOC, Swedish Match, and Philip Morris — and with what political backing?", he added, mentioning the European Smokeless Tobacco Council (a lobbying organisation) and two tobacco firms.

-"Did José Manuel Barroso cover up Kestler's actions?
-Why did he dismiss his health commissioner John Dalli so quickly?" said José Bové, a left-wing French politician, who was also a Barroso-time MEP.
+"Did José Manuel Barroso cover up Kessler's actions?
+Why did he dismiss his health commissioner John Dalli so quickly?", said José Bové, a left-wing French politician, who was also a Barroso-time MEP.

 "These questions are once again topical.
 We may finally be entering the second and final stage of Barrosogate, in which light will be shed on this political scandal," he added, renaming the events.